openzipkin/zipkin/CONTRIBUTING.md

 All files are released with the Apache 2.0 license.

 If you are adding a new file it should have a header like below.
-This can be automatically added by running `./mvnw com.mycila:license-maven-plugin:format`.
+This can be automatically added by running `./mvnw com.mycila:license-maven-plugin:format -pl -:zipkin-ui`.

 ```
 /**